Description of Problem 100000015581

 the LCD screen shows an error, please

-resolve this problem and attempt to print again.
+resolve this problem and attempt to scan again.
 You can find appropriate

 solutions to resolve many issues.
 Visit http://www.brother-usa.com/faqs/default.aspx for

-there are no error messages that will prevent printing, continue to STEP 2.
+there are no error messages, continue to STEP

 the Brother machine and disconnect it from your Macintosh if you already